MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

   Stay Online is a manufacturer and distributor of a wide selection of power cords and cables for the data center, power infrastructure and industrial markets.
 In 2015 Stay Online made the transition from a U.S. business to an international one.
 The company opened a shipping and manufacturing location in the Czech Republic.
 U.S. sales associates had expressed difficulties handling customer satisfaction for international orders.

-  <span aria-hidden="true">🤔</span> **The Problem:** <br/> Sales team members expressed difficulties handling customer satisfaction for international orders through the current website.
+  **The Problem:** <span aria-hidden="true">🤔</span><br/>Sales team members expressed difficulties handling customer satisfaction for international orders through the current website.
+International customers expressed frustration with U.S.-centric site content and often left their shopping carts at the shipping stage of checkout.

-  <span aria-hidden="true">💡</span> **The Plan:** <br/>  Create a EU-specific site that prioritizes content and global UX patterns in order to increase sales and meets international standards.
+  **The Plan:** <span aria-hidden="true">💡</span><br/>Create a EU-specific site that prioritizes content and global UX patterns in order to increase sales and meets international standards.

 theme: blue
 typed_list: